 The best addiction treatment facilities offer a variety of therapy environments for client recovery.
-Group therapy is one of the most helpful therapies for addiction treatment.
+Group therapy, involving one or more therapists working with several clients at the same time, is one of the most helpful therapies for addiction treatment.
 Alongside peers early in their recovery, you’ll gain a better idea of your addiction, healthy behaviors, and relationships.
 You’ll also learn to tolerate others and socialize in healthy ways.

 Why Group Therapy Works

 Led by a trained professional, group therapy involves two or more people and is designed to target a specific problem.
 In a residential level of care, some group therapy sessions take place within a treatment center, while others take place during or after outdoor activities.
 It’s effective during various levels of addiction treatment services, such as: